DooberJaz/Moores-Mod/README.md

 # Moores-Mod
 A Minecraft mod that allows for the creation of various computer components accurate to real life from the logic gate level.
 Part of my 4th year Masters Dissertation.

-For the full experience, download the modpack at this link *link pending* as it has better questing implemented, allowing for a much easier learning experience and better use of the mod.
+For the full experience, download the modpack at this link https://www.curseforge.com/minecraft/modpacks/mooresmod-pack as it has better questing implemented, allowing for a much easier learning experience and better use of the mod.

+## Running the Modpack

+Step 1: Have the CurseForge Client installed (link: https://curseforge.overwolf.com/)

+Step 2: Open the client and select the game "minecraft"

+Step 3: Download the zip file from this repo

+Step 4: Click "create custom profile", it should be in the top right(ish)

+Step 5: Click "import" on the line that says "or import a previously created profile"

+Step 6: Navigate though the file browser to the zip file you downloaded, and select it

+Step 6: It will likely download some neccesary files, let that happen (shouldnt be more than a few MB)

+Step 7: Click on the new mod profile and click play

+Step 8: Create a new minecraft world and enjoy!
+The default key for opening the quests menu is the ¬ key (to the left of the 1/! key), but feel free to rebind it

+Step 9: (Optional) Download the PDF file from here to be your recipe guide.
+It is recommended that you use it, but if you want the challenge then feel free to not!

+You can play in creative or survival, your choice!
+If you just want to quickly test the mod, I suggest playing in creative.

+Also, if you want to help me with my dissertation, please fill out this survey https://forms.gle/ghrCQLfLV3tHYfsAA

 ## Current Work Done